gchi66/pailin-abroad/lesson_docs/en/level_1.md

 * I’m nervous, but I’m excited!

+**I’m = I am**

 Notice that they both use ‘I’m’ in their sentences.

         I’m = I am

 The phrase ‘I am’ is said so often in English that it’s almost always shortened to ‘I’m.’

+**To-be verbs**

 The verb ‘am’ is called a ‘to-be’ verb, and it is one of three to-be verbs.
 They are:

         am · are · is